SomeAspy/Cyanea/docs/database.md

 - `statusText` - `string` - The bots status
 - `defaultPrefix` - `string` - The bots default prefix
 - `botID` - `string` - The bots user ID
+- `ownerIDs` - `string array` - array of user IDs with owner permissions
 - `servers` - `object` - List of servers the bot has settings for, stored by server ID
 - `<server ID>` - `Guild ID` - The guild the settings in this object apply to
     - `prefix` - `string` - The guilds set prefix